StuartRiffle/ragtag-tiger/README.md

 **A:** Not in production.

 **Q:** But why is there a tiger here at all? <br>
-**A:** I anthropomorphize small programs, they like that.
-But to be fair a lot of animals can handle RAG queries in a pinch, and my choice of tiger here was arbitrary.
+**A:** I anthropomorphize small programs because they like that.
+But to be fair a lot of species can do RAG queries in a pinch, and my choice of tiger here was arbitrary.
 We can revisit this.

 **Q:** May I have a warranty of merchantability and fitness for my particular purpose? <br>
 **A:** No.